TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/errors.rst

 User-defined Exceptions
 =======================

-Programs may name their own exceptions by creating a new exception class (see :ref:`tut-classes` for more about Python classes).
-Exceptions should typically be derived from the :exc:`Exception` class, either directly or indirectly.
+Programs may name their own exceptions by creating a new exception kundi (see :ref:`tut-classes` for more about Python classes).
+Exceptions should typically be derived kutoka the :exc:`Exception` class, either directly or indirectly.

-Exception classes can be defined which do anything any other class can do, but are usually kept simple, often only offering a number of attributes that allow information about the error to be extracted by handlers for the exception.
-When creating a module that can raise several distinct errors, a common practice is to create a base class for exceptions defined by that module, and subclass that to create specific exception classes for different error conditions::
+Exception classes can be defined which do anything any other kundi can do, but are usually kept simple, often only offering a number of attributes that allow information about the error to be extracted by handlers for the exception.
+When creating a module that can raise several distinct errors, a common practice is to create a base kundi for exceptions defined by that module, and subkundi that to create specific exception classes for different error conditions::

-   class Error(Exception):
+   kundi Error(Exception):
-       """Base class for exceptions in this module.""" pass
+       """Base kundi for exceptions in this module.""" pass

-   class InputError(Error):
+   kundi InputError(Error):
        """Exception raised for errors in the input.

        Attributes: